COVID-19: Philadelphia Resident Tests Positive For Omicron Variant

 The department said it is coordinating with the Pennsylvania Department of Health and U.S. Centers for Disease Control and Prevention to get more information on the case.

-The other states rattled with Omicron cases are California, Colorado, Hawaii, Minnesota, and New York.
+The other states rattled with Omicron cases are California, Colorado, Hawaii, Minnesota, New Jersey, and New York.

 The news has prompted health officials to warn all Philadelphia residents to take precautions, "given the possibility that this new strain may be more transmissible," they said.

-Note: UPDATE (8:30 p.m.): New Jersey officials announced the first detection of the Omicron variant in the state just hours after this report was published.